felzer24/photoify/README.md

 4. Change the root to point to photoify/photoify-master and start the service

-Example to change the root in MAMP on Mac/Windows:<br/>
+Guide to change the root in MAMP on Mac/Windows:<br/>
 https://ruifeio.com/2014/08/08/mamp-how-to-change-the-root-directory-on-apache-server/